Kitura/Package-Builder/README.md

 ## Custom SwiftLint
 [SwiftLint](https://github.com/realm/SwiftLint) is a tool to enforce Swift style and conventions.
 Ensure that your team's coding standard conventions are being met by providing your own `.swiftlint.yml` in the root directory with the specified rules to be run by Package-Builder.
 For now each project should provide their own `.swiftlint.yml` file to adhere to your preferences.
 A default may be used in the future, but as of now no SwiftLint operations are performed unless a `.swiftlint.yml` file exists.

+Please note that SwiftLint is only leveraged when executing builds on the macOS platform.

 ## Using different Swift versions and snapshots
 Package-Builder uses, by default, the most recent release version of Swift, which at the time of writing is `4.0`.
 If you need a specific version of Swift to build and compile your repo, you should specify that version in a `.swift-version` file in the root level of your repository.
 Valid contents of this file include release and development snapshots from [Swift.org](https://swift.org/).